Modeling Quantum Geometry for Fractional Chern Insulators with unsupervised learning: Results

 A VAE consists of two main components: an encoder, which maps each input to a point (with uncertainty, posterior density $P_\theta(z|x)=P_\theta(x|z)P(z)/P_\theta(x) \sim \mathcal{N}(\mu(x),\Sigma(x))$) in the latent space, and a decoder, which reconstructs the original data from this latent representation.
 While both the marginal likelihood $P_\theta(x)$ and the posterior density $P_\theta(z|x)$ are intractable~\cite{kingma2013auto}, the probabilistic structure of the VAE ensures that the latent variables are uncorrelated and that the model can generate new, physically plausible form factors by sampling the latent space.
 The training objective balances reconstruction accuracy, the Kullback-Leibler (KL) divergence~\cite{kullback1951information} in the latent space, and model parameter regularization, ensuring that the learned representation captures the essential features of the data while maintaining generative capability.

 Fig. ~\ref{fig:demo}a illustrates our VAE architecture, which uses fully connected (FC) layers at the input/output and latent space, with a convolutional layer \cite{convolution} in the middle for both encoder and decoder.
 The form factor is reshaped into a 2D matrix for the convolution, which empirically yields the best performance.
-We also tested deeper FC networks and transformer layers (see SI Sec.
-IV), but found that the convolutional architecture is most effective for capturing the local correlations in hidden space of form factors.
+We also tested deeper FC networks and transformer layers (see Table S2), but found that the convolutional architecture is most effective for capturing the local correlations in hidden space of form factors.

 When encoding the training data, the encoder maps all samples into a three-dimensional latent space, forming roughly three connected curves (corresponding to the first three magic parameters of the QBCP model), while non-FCI points are more scattered, as shown in Fig. ~\ref{fig:demo}b.
 Notably, the FCI labels were obtained from ED and not provided during training.
-Therefore, the clear separation of FCI and non-FCI samples in latent space demonstrates the effectiveness of the learned representation (SI Fig. 4a).
+Therefore, the clear separation of FCI and non-FCI samples in latent space demonstrates the effectiveness of the learned representation (Figure S4a).
 The reconstructed form factors closely match the originals (The average reconstruction losses are shown in SI Sec.
 IV.) in terms of total quantum metric $\sum \mathrm{tr} g$, Berry curvature deviation $\mathrm{std}(\Omega)$, and the many-body ground state at $\nu=1/3$ as shown in Fig.~\ref{fig:demo}c.

-A key advantage of the latent space is that it enables smooth interpolation between different ``ideal'' form factors at various magic parameters, without closing the single-particle gap as would occur in the original single-particle model(SI Fig. 4b).
+A key advantage of the latent space is that it enables smooth interpolation between different ``ideal'' form factors at various magic parameters, without closing the single-particle gap as would occur in the original single-particle model(Figure S4b).
 As shown in Fig.~\ref{fig:extrapolate}a, interpolating between form factors at the three magic parameters in latent space preserves the quantized quantum metric and robustly yields FCI ground states in ED.
 In contrast, varying the single-particle parameter $\tilde{\alpha}$ in the original model leads to gap closures and large variations in quantum geometry.
 Thus, the VAE latent space provides a flexible model space for mixing features of different quantum geometries, potentially enabling new ways to tune form factors between analytical models such as Landau levels and chiral moiré bands.